Will be forced to rethink alliance with BJP if Annamalai targets us: AIADMK | Politics

 ''Annamalai should hold his tongue and follow alliance dharma,'' he said and pointed to the smooth ties in the ruling DMK camp where the Congress remained restrained despite the DMK always raking up the troubles it faced during the Emergency imposed by the Congress government in 1975.

 Asked if he wanted a change in BJP state leadership, Jayakumar replied, ''That's not our demand.
 We want him to be restrained.
 Remember the AIADMK is like a huge banyan tree and the BJP only a plant.''
-Meanwhile, former Chief Minister O Panneerselvam flayed the BJP chief and said Annamalai's alleged remarks on a former chief minister showed his ''political immaturity.''
+Meanwhile, former Chief Minister O Panneerselvam flayed the BJP chief and said Annamalai's alleged remarks on former Chief Minister Jayalalithaa showed his ''political immaturity.''

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)